 Naples, Italy

 While Northern Italy can be a bit expensive, Southern Italy is much more affordable.
 Naples would be the best example.
-This historic city is much cheaper to visit than Milan and Rome, and it still allows you to experience fascinating tourist attractions, wonderful food, and enjoyable weather.
+This historic city is much cheaper to visit than Milan or Rome, and it still allows you to experience fascinating attractions, wonderful food, and enjoyable weather.

 Naples’ architecture is something everybody should see.
 Attractions such as the San Carlo Theatre, the San Gennaro Catacombs, and the Castel Nuovo are world-class.
-Then you have the legendary Vesuv volcano nearby – it has played a huge role in the history of the city.
+Then you have the legendary Vesuv volcano nearby – it has played a huge role in the history of the city and its people.
 Football fans will enjoy a trip to Stadio Diego Armando Maradona, the home ground of top club SSC Napoli.

 Staying at a hotel in central Naples is generally not too expensive.
 There are high-end options, but there are also many cheap places.
 A trip to Naples makes sense for every type of traveler!